sprengmi/Slack-Python-Onboarding-Tutorial/README.md

+app.py, bot.py forked from @karishay https://github.com/slackapi/Slack-Python-Onboarding-Tutorial
+* bot.py - unmodified

+* app.py:

+  *  _event_handler: modified to test responding to message events #TEST# event by sprengmi

+  * removed team_join events which was orig function of bot

+  * _command_handler: net new function to handle Slash Commands from Slack and tie in to bustracker.py

+  * app.route: command - net new

+  * app.route: install / thanks / listening - unmodified

+* bustracker.py - net new

+#
+#
+#
+#
+#
+#
+#
+#
+#

 # pythOnBoarding Bot
 ## Building a simple bot using [Slack's Events API](https://api.slack.com/events-api) in Python
 This bot is an example implementation of building a Slack App with Slack's Python SDK, [python-slackclient](http://python-slackclient.readthedocs.io/en/latest/).
 We'll cover all the basic steps you'll need to create and configure your first Slack App in python.